ARMmbed/mbed-os/features/storage/TESTS/blockdevice/general_block_device/README.md

 ## Changing the block device

-In Mbed OS, a C++ classes that inherits from the [BlockDevice](https://os.mbed.com/docs/latest/reference/storage.html#block-devices) interface represents each block device.
+In Mbed OS, a C++ class that inherits from the [BlockDevice](https://os.mbed.com/docs/latest/reference/storage.html#block-devices) interface represents each block device.
 This test uses the default block device received by the function get_default_instance(), it is defined in [SystemStorage.cpp](https://github.com/ARMmbed/mbed-os/blob/master/features/storage/system_storage/SystemStorage.cpp#L35-L77) as MBED_WEAK, in case we would like to test a new block device we will have to override it.